SoftUni-Internal/interactive-content/EN/01-Internet-Explained/08-Summary.md

 - **Hypertext Transfer Protocol**
     * a deeper dive into the concept of HTTP
     * making requests and receiving responses
-    * working with Web Servers
+    * how to work with Web Servers

 [/slide]